 The main benefit of learning how to practice tennis alone is that you can practice it whenever and wherever you want.
 You don’t have to rely on your partner or coach.

-In this way, you can set your goals and skills that you want to focus on more.
+In this way, you can set the goals and skills that you want to focus on more.
 Moreover, you can adjust your learning pace.

 Disadvantages of Practicing Tennis Alone

 One of the main downsides of solo practicing is not able to assess your skills and improvement.
 Because you’re playing against you, and the solo player can’t assess his skills in the right way.

 While on the other hand, an opponent player can easily identify your weak and strong points during the game.
-So, the lack of an opponent player is the main disadvantage of solo practicing.
+So, the lack of an opponent player is the main disadvantage of solo practice.

 Another disadvantage is that there is no competition at all.
 As we all know, healthy competition keeps us motivated to continuously improve our skills.

 In the case of solo practice, you don’t have an opponent player which means there is no sense of competition.
 After all, you are playing against yourself.

-What we are trying to say here is, balance your solo and paired tennis training sessions.
+What we are trying to say here is, to balance your solo and paired tennis training sessions.

 Wrapping it Up